When is the Best Time to Visit Costa Rica?

-Generally, summer is from December to late April and the rainy season is from May to November.
+Generally, dry season is from December to late April and the rainy season is from May to November.
 The Caribbean coast is the big exception, where the seasons are flipped and the driest months are mid-May through mid-November.
 Confused?
 Read on.

 The dry season, which runs from late November until late April, is also known as the high season or summer.
 During these months, the weather in many parts of the country is very warm getting little to no rain, and with temperatures ranging from the mid 80’s to the high 90’s depending on which part of Costa Rica you are in.
 However, in some provinces, seasonally cool winds offer some respite from the heat, particularly in January and February.

 Temperatures tend to reach their highest in March and April at the peak of the dry season.
-Because the summer season occurs during the cold winters of the Northern Hemisphere, Costa Rican summers attract thousands of tourists annually who flock to the beaches of the Pacific and Caribbean coasts.
+Because the summer season occurs during the cold winters of the Northern Hemisphere, Costa Rican dry season attracts thousands of tourists annually who flock to the beaches of the Pacific and Caribbean coasts.

 While the rainy season attracts fewer tourists, it’s unarguably the time of year when Costa Rica is at its most beautiful.
 May to November is affectionately called “The Green Season” by tourism experts and is the time of year when all vegetation starts to grow again and the country blooms into life and becomes incredibly lush.